 Fig 1.
 Butt joint of plates with different thicknesses

 (2) Corner joint

-A joint with an included angle of more than 30 ° and less than 135 ° between the end faces of two weldments is called a corner joint, as shown in Fig. 2.
+A joint formed by welding the end faces of two weldments at an included angle of more than 30° but less than 135° is known as a corner joint, as shown in Fig. 2.

-This kind of joint is not in good stress condition and is often used in unimportant structures.
+This type of joint does not provide optimal stress conditions and is typically utilized in less critical structures.

 Fig. 2 Corner joint

 The end face of one piece and the surface of another piece form a right angle or approximate right angle joint, which is called T-joint.
 See Fig. 3.

 The joint formed by overlapping two parts is called lap joint, as shown in Fig. 4.